RTFC Homepage

 Bug fix:

-immediately after calling up the Braille display dialog in the text profile, the correct help topic was not assigned.
-Thus, with the switch "Help" or with <F1> a different help topic appeared.
+Immediately after opening the Braille rendering dialog in the text profile, the wrong help topic was assigned, so pressing the "Help" button or <F1> brought up a different help topic.

 9.02